IIT-EnergySystemModels/openTEPES/doc/md/Characteristics.md

   > Any solver can be used that supports linear and mixed-integer linear programming (LP and MILP), such as Gurobi, CPLEX, CBC, GLPK, and HiGHS.
 The model is implemented in Python using the Pyomo optimization modeling language, which provides a high-level interface for defining optimization problems and supports multiple solvers.

-- **Parameter sweeps** to run the same model over many related cases
+- **Multiple runs** of the same model over many related cases

-  > A single runner drives scenario ensembles and sensitivity studies in three modes, trading set-up cost for reuse: re-read the input per case, re-use one in-memory baseline through an overlay, or re-solve one built model.
+  > A single runner drives scenario ensembles and sensitivity studies in three sweep modes, trading set-up cost for reuse: re-read the input per case, re-use one in-memory baseline through an overlay, or re-solve one built model.
 See {doc}`Sweeps`.

 - **Benders decomposition** for transmission expansion (experimental)